astrohart/MFR/MFR.Matchers.Factories/README.md

-Provides access to the one and only instance of the object that implements the [IStringMatcherFactory](#T-MFR-Matchers-Factories-Interfaces-IStringMatcherFactory 'MFR.Matchers.Factories.Interfaces.IStringMatcherFactory') interface for replacing values within the text of a file.
+Provides access to the one and only instance of the object that implements the [IStringMatcherFactory](#T-MFR-Matchers-Factories-Interfaces-IStringMatcherFactory 'MFR.Matchers.Factories.Interfaces.IStringMatcherFactory') interface that creates string matcher objects used in order to assist the application with replacing text in the files in a folder according to a text-replacement pattern that is specified by the user.

 <a name='M-MFR-Matchers-Factories-GetReplaceTextInFilesStringMatcherFactory-SoleInstance'></a>
 ### SoleInstance() `method`